intOppong/software_engineer_journey/projects_from_guide/03_tower_of_hanoi/README.md

 * setInterval() & requestAnimationFrame() are similar.
 They are both asynchronous. requestAnimationFrame is well optimized/better version of setInterval().
   * requestAnimationFrame() It’s simply a way to tell the browser “before drawing the next frame on the screen, execute this logic/animation processing”.
 The browser is in charge of choosing the best moment to execute the code, which results in a more efficient use of resources whereas with setinterval() you have to decide on the interval/time (in milisec) to run the logic/animation,
 * I learn’t various array helper functions such as push(), unshift(), splice() & slice()
+* I learnt about traversing the DOM to find any object (element) you want.
 * My personal Opinion on When to create a function
   * when a task comprises of a comprehensive number of other tasks.
   * when a task is/will-be used by multiple function.